Chris Tarrant: Other work

-Tarrant has sat in for Steve Wright on his BBC Radio 2 show on at least ten occasions between 2010 and 2013.

-On 13 April 2012, Tarrant made an appearance in the BBC show Would I Lie to You? on David Mitchell's team alongside Mel Giedroyc.
+On 13 April 2012, Tarrant appeared on the BBC show Would I Lie to You? on David Mitchell's team alongside Mel Giedroyc.

-In 2012, Tarrant filmed the Chris Tarrant: Extreme Railways series for Channel 5, with locations including the Congo-Ocean Railway, the Ghan across Australia and the Konkan Railway in India.
+In 2012, Tarrant filmed the Chris Tarrant: Extreme Railways series for Channel 5, which has been compared with similar programmes presented by Michael Palin and Michael Portillo and features locations including the Congo-Ocean Railway, the Ghan across Australia and the Konkan Railway in India.
 The series was aired in December 2012.
 A second series was shown in 2015.
 In 2013, Channel 5 aired a new series called Chris Tarrant Goes Fishing.
 A year later Tarrant began appearing in the ITV daytime game show Show Me the Telly as the TV legends team captain.

-Since 2014, Tarrant has been a brand ambassador and has appeared in commercials for Lottoland.
+Since 2014, Tarrant has appeared in commercials for Lottoland.

-In 2017, Tarrant became a continuity announcer for the TV channel Challenge.

 On 25 April 2022, Tarrant released his book It's Not A Proper Job: Stories from 50 Years in TV.

+In December 2024, after 50 years in television, Tarrant announced his retirement.
+He said the COVID-19 pandemic led him to reconsider how he wanted to spend his time, stating: "I don't need the money."